Plumbing laws help protect and improve the health, safety and well-being of Tasmanians.

 - remove and replace caps to ground level inspection openings for sewage or stormwater drains or grates on stormwater pits and channels

 - unblock toilets, showers or other plumbing fixtures with a handheld plunger

 Important note: Doing plumbing work that is not listed in Category 1 must be done by a licensed plumber.
-Penalties apply.
+Penalties apply for unlicensed work.

-A Plumbing Permit will also be required for plumbing work in:
+A Plumbing Permit is also required for plumbing work in:

-- If there special requirements of a locality; examples are:c
+- If there special requirements of a locality, including:

 - combined drainage area and the combined sewerage and stormwater system (within the Launceston City area)

 - sewer drainage and stormwater disposal in Karst (limestone) landscape areas (within the Meander Valley municipality).